Q. What is Give Local MOV?

 Q. Can I donate by check?

 Give Local MOV is an online fundraising program.
-On May 7, for donations to count toward the prizes and match funds, donations MUST be made by credit or debit card or through the Check ACH feature available through the GiveLocalMOV.org website, and designated to the applicant organization between the hours of 12:00 a.m. and 11:59 p.m. on May 7.
-2019.
+On May 7, for donations to count toward the prizes and match funds, donations MUST be made by credit or debit card or through the ACH feature available through the GiveLocalMOV.org website, and designated to the applicant organization between 12:00am May 7, 2024 to 12:00am May 8, 2024.
 Donations made on any other day and/or by any other method cannot be counted for purposes of the prizes or match funds.

 Q. Who will receive my contact information?

-The organization(s) you choose to support will have access to your name and email address.
+The organization(s) you choose to support will have access to your name, email address, mailing addresses, and phone number.
 This information is used solely to send thank you messages, provide the option to receive future notifications, and to notify you of future activities.
-If you elect to make your donation anonymously, the PACF cannot share your information with the organization you donated to.

 Q. Do I need to create an account with GiveGab?